-FOUR PAWS is conducting an international campaign against the illegal puppy trade in Germany, the Netherlands, Switzerland and the United Kingdom.
+FOUR PAWS is conducting an international campaign against the illegal puppy trade in Austria, Germany, the Netherlands, Switzerland and the United Kingdom.

 Our aim is to stop the criminal actions of the dog smugglers by educating the public and applying political pressure.
 These smugglers are only interested in profit, not in the wellbeing of the animals themselves.